Buying your first home explained

 What are the costs involved with buying your first home?

-We all know that buying a house is one of the biggest purchases you’re ever going to make.
+We all know that buying your own home is one of the biggest purchases you’re ever going to make.
 But you might not be clued up on all the additional costs involved in buying a new home, which can add up to another 10% on top of the house price.
 Here’s a quick rundown of what these extra costs might be, to help you budget.

 You might want to get the house checked to make sure it’s structurally sound before you take the plunge and buy it (see the survey section below for more details).